Week 6-7: Egg Eater, Due Friday, May 15

 You should add the following features:

-3. Any other features needed to express the programs listed in the section on required tests below.
+Any other features needed to express the programs listed in the section on required tests below (we will not require implementing

 The following features are explicitly optional and not required: